 Interest.
 If you fail to pay the tax when due, interest will be charged.
-For an explanation of how interest is compounded in Massachusetts, see TIR 92-6, available at mass.gov/dor.
+For further information see TIR 92-6, available at mass.gov/dor.

 Penalty for late payment.
-The penalty for late payment is 1% per month (or fraction thereof) of the tax due, up to a maximum of 25%.
+The penalty for late payment is 1% of the tax due per month (or fraction thereof), up to a maximum of 25%.

 Penalty for failure to file.
-The penalty for failure to file a tax return by the due date is 1% per month (or fraction thereof) of the tax due, up to a maximum of 25%.
+The penalty for failure to file a tax return by the due date is 1% of the tax due per month (or fraction thereof), up to a maximum of 25%.
 If you were required to file a tax return for income received in any prior year and you did not file, you must file for that prior year.